akhodakivskiy/VimFx/documentation/CONTRIBUTING-CODE.md

 ## Code

-Create a new topic branch, based on either master or develop.
+Create a new topic branch.

     git checkout -b my-topic-branch master
-    # or
-    git checkout -b my-topic-branch develop

 Code!
 Try to follow these simple rules: